kpence/noteman/README.md

 ## Anki Deck example

-To define Anki cards in your markdown file, write the configurations in YAML format enclosed in `{ }` curly brackets.
+To define Anki cards in your markdown file, write the configurations in YAML format enclosed in code-blocks tagged with `a`.

 file1.md:
 ```